 A former journalist and public relations manager, Rhonda Lancaster has taught English and creative writing at James Wood High School in Winchester, Va., for more than a decade.
 She has worked on student publications since her first piece, a slasher-horror story, was published in her middle school creative arts publication.
 A certified Teacher Consultant for the National Writing Project, she teaches for the young writers’ workshops because she can’t imagine a better, more enjoyable way to spend her time than with enthusiastic writers.
 In other interests, she enjoys gardening, finding and fixing unique recipes, and hiking.
 She earned her MA in creative writing and literature from Fairleigh Dickinson University.
 She is a member WV Writers Inc., and a board member of the Shenandoah Valley Writing Project.
 Her flash memoir, “Shell Shocked,” was published in the Anthology of Appalachian Writers Volume VI, and her poem, “Losing Sight,” was published in the Anthology of Appalachian Writers Volume VII.
-She lives with her husband, two dogs, and a school of fish in Capon Bridge, W.Va.
+She lives with her husband and three dogs in Capon Bridge, W.Va.

 Teacher Consultant Mary Tedrow retired as the Porterfield Endowed English Chair at John Handley High School with over 25 years of classroom teaching experience in public schools in Virginia.
 She was the 2001 District Teacher of the Year for Frederick County and has been published in numerous outlets including Teacher Magazine and Education Week.
 Her book, Write, Think, Learn: Tapping the Power of Daily Student Writing Across the Content Areas, is now available in book stores and online.
 Since 1982 Mary has also worked freelance in the private sector in advertising, radio, and various print media.
 Mary has served as a Co-Director of the Northern Virginia Writing Project since 2005.
 Mary feels that “Project Write extends the work of the classroom into the community to help build confident, expressive writers from an early age.”